GanatraJay2000/fetch_rewards_ce/README.md

 ## Overview

-This project is a native Android application written in Kotlin that retrieves data from [Fetch Rewards](https://fetch-hiring.s3.amazonaws.com/hiring.json) and displays it in a list.
+This project is a responsive Android application written in Kotlin that retrieves data from [Fetch Rewards](https://fetch-hiring.s3.amazonaws.com/hiring.json) and displays it in a list.
+Features a dark mode.

 ## Setup and Build